 My paternal grandmother was Elsie Bray (nee Adshead).
 She was born on 13th July, 1898 in Staffordshire, and attended Navigation Road School in Altrincham.
 She married George Bray on 14th April, 1921 in Rostherne Church, Cheshire.
 They lived on Dale Street in Broadheath before moving to Hale, in Cheshire, where she owned a grocery shop in Ashley Road.
 She had a parrot, a large tortoise and several cats.
 She sang in the church choir, served on the parish council and was a member of a whist club.
 My father, Eric, told me she grew dahlias in the front garden and one of his many jobs was to sell the cut flowers to people who passed by.
 She also insisted that my father sing in Timperley choir and in Bowden Church choir (at different times) as this earned them an extra sixpence.
 The Timperley choir master was William Timpson of Timpson Shoes, who lived in Hale and drove a Buick (some time around 1938?)

 Later, she ran a successful confectionery business from her front room.
-She was well-known locally for her delicate ornamentation in icing, and she specialised in cakes for baptisms, weddings and similar events.
+She was well-known locally for her heavy fruit cakes decorated with intricate royal icing, and she specialised in cakes for baptisms, weddings and similar events.
 People would also call at her house to buy eggs from her husband's small-holding.
 She maintained both businesses well after retirement age, until she and George moved to a bungalow in Kimnel Bay near Rhyl, in Wales, which was right next to the sea wall and overlooked sand dunes.
 She died on 12th May, 1977 immediately after moving to their new mobile home at Ringway, Altrincham.
 Her remains were cremated at Altrincham.